 Internal Dosimetry Task Force Report

 Cancer and benign diseases have been treated with radiopharmaceuticals since the 1940s.
 Although internal dosimetry was initially investigated for benign and malignant thyroid disease with radioiodine, this was subsequently omitted, and for over 60 years, radiotherapeutic administrations have been primarily governed by fixed levels of activity, sometimes modified by patient weight or body surface area.

 The aim of this report is to examine the potential for personalised, dosimetry-based treatment planning and verification of the absorbed dose delivered.
 The main sections evaluate whether dosimetry is feasible for the therapeutic procedures currently used, examine the evidence for absorbed dose-effect correlations, and speculate on how personalised treatment planning may be further developed.
-The results of a Europe-wide survey on current practice in MRT are also presented which serves to demonstrate the range of practices currently offered and the need to promote European standardisation and optimisation.
+The results of a Europe-wide survey on current practices in MRT are also presented, demonstrating the range of practices currently offered and the need to promote European standardisation and optimisation.
 Finally, consideration is given to the resources needed to deliver a comprehensive therapy service.

 The European directive 2013/59/Euratom (1) is concerned with basic safety standards for protection against the dangers arising from exposure to ionising radiation.
 Of particular relevance to medical procedures is the need for justification of medical exposures and the recording and reporting of absorbed doses from medical procedures.
 The general principle of optimisation is applied to radiotherapeutic procedures in terms of patient dosimetry: